-Under terms of a January 10, 2004 settlement of the dispute between Liquidmetal Korea and Growell, Liquidmetal Korea agreed to pay Growell \$4,895 to purchase Growell's investment in alloy inventories, proprietary alloying equipment purchased from Liquidmetal Korea, and supporting equipment purchased from other suppliers.
-Also as part of the settlement, Growell satisfied in full a balance of \$2,058 owed to Liquidmetal Korea for the die casting machines Growell purchased from Liquidmetal Korea in the first quarter of 2003 as part of a license agreement to manufacture Liquidmetal alloy parts for the South Korean automotive industry.
-The remaining settlement payable of \$2,837 and trade accounts payable of \$14 will be paid to Growell (in cash or stock at the Company's discretion) by December 31, 2004, and is included in accounts payable and accrued liabilities in the March 31, 2004 Condensed Consolidated Balance Sheet.
+Under terms of a January 10, 2004 settlement of the dispute between Liquidmetal Korea and Growell, Liquidmetal Korea agreed to pay Growell \$4,895 to purchase Growell's investment in alloy inventories, proprietary alloying equipment purchased from to manufacture Liquidmetal alloy parts for the South Korean automotive industry.
+The remaining settlement payable of \$2,837 and trade accounts payable of \$14 will be paid to Growell (in cash or stock at the Company's discretion) by December 31, 2004, and is included in settlement payable and accounts payable and accrued liabilities in the March 31, 2004 Condensed Consolidated Balance Sheet, respectively.
 The Company recorded a loss on the settlement at December 31, 2003 of \$2,765 which is included in "Cost of Sales" in the December 31, 2003 Consolidated Statements of Operations and Comprehensive Loss.
 The loss on settlement reflects the write-down of the assets received in the settlement to their fair market value.
 The loss is accrued for in the "Accounts payable and accrued expenses" section in the December 31, 2003, Consolidated Balance Sheet.
-The sale of the die casting machines to Growell is recorded as revenue in the first quarter of 2004.
+The sale of the die casting machines to Growell is reflected in the first quarter of 2004.
 Under the settlement agreement between the parties, the Company and Growell granted to the other party (and the other party's affiliates) a release of all known and unknown claims of any nature arising between the parties through the date of settlement, as well as a release against future claims under agreements between the parties that were terminated as a part of the settlement.
 The settlement agreement provided that all agreements of any nature between the parties and their respective affiliates were terminated as of the date of settlement, with the exception of certain confidentiality agreements, a Liquidmetal coatings distribution agreement, and future rights under the die casting agreement pursuant to which Growell purchased the die casting machines and obtained a license to make auto parts from Liquidmetal alloys.
-The settlement agreement also includes, as an accommodation to Growell, if the Company becomes aware of any prospective customer that desires to purchase a proprietary Company casting machine at a time when Growell desires to sell any of its Liquidmetal die casting machines, then the Company will not sell such die casting machine to the prospective customer unless the Company first directs the prospective customer to Growell and encourages the prospective customer to purchase the machine from Growell.
+The settlement agreement also includes, as an accommodation to Growell, if the Company becomes aware of any prospective customer that desires to purchase a proprietary Company casting machine at time when Growell desires to sell any of its Liquidmetal die casting